The Curse of Mr. Bean

 "The Curse of Mr. Bean" is the third episode of the British television series Mr. Bean, produced by Tiger Television for Thames Television.
-It was first broadcast on ITV on 30 December 1990 and was watched by 13.8 million viewers during its original transmission.
+It was first broadcast on ITV on 1 January 1991 and was watched by 13.81 million viewers during its original transmission.
 It won the 1991 International Emmy Award for Outstanding Popular Arts Programme.

 Plot

 Part One

-Mr. Bean visits a swimming pool and parks in the adjacent car park.
+Mr. Bean parks his Mini in a multistorey car park and visits a swimming pool.
 After being admonished by a lifeguard for using a children's slide, he decides to jump off the high diving board, but is overcome with fear upon realising its height.
 As two boys watch, Bean tries to climb off the edge of the board.
-When he is dangling by one hand, one of the boys stomps on his fingers, sending him plunging into the pool.
-The force of the fall rips off his swimming trunks, which a girl at the poolside fishes out just as the lifeguard orders everyone to leave.
-While trying to reach the changing room in his state of undress, Bean accidentally exposes himself to a group of female swimmers.
+When he is hanging by one hand, one boy stomps on his fingers, causing him to fall into the pool.
+The force of the fall rips off his swimming costume, and a girl at the poolside fishes them out just as the lifeguard orders everyone to leave.
+While trying to reach the changing room in his state of undress, Bean accidentally exposes himself to a women's swim team.

-After drying off and changing back into his clothes, Bean finds that he must pay £16 to leave the car park.
-To evade the fee, he pushes a rubbish bin into the entrance, tricking the ticket machine into dispensing a ticket that will lift the gate.
-As Bean moves the bin out of the way and begins to drive out, another vehicle drives in, forcing him to reverse.
+Later, Bean finds that he must pay £16 to exit the car park.
+To evade the fee, he pushes a rubbish bin in front of the entrance, tricking the ticket machine into dispensing a ticket to lift the gate.
+As Bean moves the bin out of the way and begins to drive out, another car pulls in, forcing him to reverse.
 He then notices the blue Reliant approaching the entrance.
-As the driver takes a ticket and the gate opens, Bean accelerates towards the Reliant, forcing it out of his path and causing it to overturn.
+As the driver takes a ticket and the gate opens, Bean speeds towards the Reliant, forcing it out of his way and causing it to overturn.

 Part Two

-While having lunch in a park, Bean prepares his own sandwich and tea using an array of unconventional methods and tools (e.g. scissors for bread, a credit card for butter, his sock to dry lettuce, and a hot water bottle for tea).
-However, when he attempts to eat, the pepper-laden handkerchief he uses as a napkin causes him to sneeze, resulting in him dropping his sandwich and spraying tea everywhere.
-Witnessing the disaster, a man nearby offers Bean half of his own sandwich, which Bean accepts.
+On a park bench, Bean prepares his own sandwich and tea using an array of unconventional methods and tools (e.g. a credit card to spread butter, a sock to dry lettuce, and a hot water bottle for tea).
+However, when he attempts to eat it, the pepper-laden handkerchief causes him to sneeze, so he drops his sandwich and sprays tea everywhere.
+Witnessing the disaster, a man on the same bench offers Bean half of his own sandwich, which Bean accepts.

 Later, Bean takes his girlfriend, Irma Gobb, to the cinema to see A Nightmare on Elm Street 5: The Dream Child.
 Before the film starts, Bean playfully scares Irma, but as the film progresses, he becomes increasingly frightened himself.
-He pulls his sweater over his head, causing Irma to think he has been beheaded.
-Finally, Bean resorts to using popcorn as makeshift earplugs and blocking his view with the popcorn container.
-When the film is over, Bean, unaware that Irma has her coat draped over her shoulders, finds her coat sleeve empty and the two scream.
+He pulls his sweater over his head, causing Irma to scream, thinking he's been beheaded.
+Finally, Bean uses popcorn as makeshift earplugs and covers his eyes with the popcorn container.
+When the film is over, Bean, unaware that Irma has draped her coat over her shoulders, finds the sleeve empty, and the two scream.